Scott Horta

-Scott Horta (born October 3, 1988 in Princeton, New Jersey, United States) is an American-born Puerto Rican footballer.
+Scott Horta (born October 3, 1988, in Princeton, New Jersey, United States) is an American-born Puerto Rican footballer.

 Career

 Horta grew up in New Jersey and attended Notre Dame High School there, playing soccer on the high school team for four years.
 At Notre Dame High School, he was a three-year letter winner and was named to the first team All-State by the Coaches Association of New Jersey.
 After graduating high school, he attended Towson University and played for the Towson Tigers men soccer team.
 He began to play for the Puerto Rico National Team during his freshman year of college.
-After graduating from Towson, Horta joined the New Jersey-based Pipeline S.C.
+After graduating from Towson, Horta joined the New Jersey–based Pipeline S.C.

 International

 Between 2008 and 2011, Horta played for the Puerto Rico National Team in eight games.

-He has been capped twice, starting both FIFA 2010 World Cup Qualifiers against Honduras.
+He has been capped twice, starting both games in the 2010 FIFA World Cup qualification against Honduras.

 Personal life

 Horta is married to former UMBC women's soccer player Sarah Purdum.
 The two live together in Maryland.